sadia-afrin-mou/fau-deep-learning-exercises/README.md

 ---

-### Exercise 4 – PyTorch for Classification (Solar Cell Defect Detection)
+### Exercise 4 – PyTorch for Classification (Solar Cell Defect Detection Challenge)
-Focus: PyTorch workflow (dataset, model, trainer) and a ResNet-like architecture for a real-world classification task. :contentReference[oaicite:4]{index=4}
+Focus: PyTorch workflow (dataset, model, trainer) and a ResNet-like architecture for a real-world classification task.

 Application: classify **cracks** and **inactive regions** on solar cell electroluminescence images.